biotorrents/gazelle/README.md

 [UUID v7 primary keys](https://uuid.ramsey.dev/en/stable/rfc4122/version7.html)
 to enable useful content-agnostic operations such as tagging and AI integration.
 This will consolidate the database and allow for powerful cross-object association.
+The UUIDs are stored as binary strings for index speed and to minimize disk usage.
+By the way, *all* binary data is transparently converted by the database wrapper.

 ## Full stack search engine rewrite